synthnoise/synth/README.md

-uhh code for a book library concept, like adding, removing, searching books in a library
+uhh code for a book library concept (app.js), like adding, removing, searching books in a library then index.html and about.html are being used with odinproject